 GOTS CERTIFIED ORGANIC COTTON

 Who doesn’t love cotton?
 With its hypoallergenic, breathable, moisture controlling ways these little white clouds of magic make for material heaven.
-However, with half of all textiles constructed from cotton, mass production has lead to substantial water contamination, pollution, soil degradation and erosion.
+However, with half of all textiles constructed from cotton, mass production has led to substantial water contamination, pollution, soil degradation and erosion.
 So how can we make a difference?
-It’s all in the little tag which which we skim over when determining if something is worth running the risk of a machine wash.
+It’s all in the little tag which we skim over when determining if something is worth running the risk of a machine wash.
 To reduce the impact this industry has on the environment consider supporting designers/brands who use organic cotton.
 To meet regulations garments must contain 70% certified organic fibres.
 Even better, select garments recognised as utilising GOTS certified organic cotton as they contain 95% certified organic fibres.
 By investing in organic cotton you are supporting an industry free of harmful pesticides and toxic manufacturing materials

 All natural and nothing short of pure comfort, wool is a fibre we should all relish in and fortunately is an easy transition to make when looking to invest in sustainable garments.
 The beauty of wool is in its durability.
 With such a long life span garments have multiple uses which further contributes to the slow fashion and minimalism movement.
-Micro fibres, which commonly shed into water ways during wash cycles, are limited as wool doesn’t require frequent washing when compared to other materials.
+Micro fibres, which commonly shed into waterways during wash cycles, are limited as wool doesn’t require frequent washing when compared to other materials.
 Should the time come to say goodbye to your wool sweater take comfort in knowing the fibre is also biodegradable further reducing its overall environmental impact

 Having been used since the dawn of civilisation, linen’s versatility and trans-seasonal adaptability has seen it thrive into the modern era.
 This natural, biodegradable fibre is fast becoming an alternative to cotton.
 However, toxic chemicals and pollutants are an unfortunate bi-product when not produced consciously.
 Sourced from flax, this little beauty requires little water consumption and is far from wasteful as the plant is used to make other daily products eg. linseed oil

-With the fashion industry being one of the leading contributor’s to pollution, designers and brands are tackling this problem by rethinking all aspects of the manufacturing process.
+With the fashion industry being one of the leading contributors to pollution, designers and brands are tackling this problem by rethinking all aspects of the manufacturing process.
 Starting with the material sourced to produce goods, it is increasingly commonplace for dead-stock to be bought secondhand.
 By purchasing unused fabric from manufacturers prevents unnecessary waste entering landfills and for said fabrics to have a second lease of life.
 As we live in a throw away society, this push back against mindless discarding of goods is a step in the right direction

 Naturally derived from wood chips and thus biodegradable, tencel is making its mark in the fashion industry.
 With its manufacturing dependence on water and energy far less than that of cotton, many brands are fast embracing this plant based fibre.
-Unfortunately, dyes are still utilised in the construction process but is considerably less than cotton.
+Unfortunately, dyes are still utilised in the construction process but are considerably less than cotton.
 With its benefits outweighing synthetic goods, tencel is a better solution for both the wearer and Mother Nature.